Skip to content

 Amending the Rules

-Rules may be passed, amended or repealed by condo directors but owners have the right to provide feedback and input.
+Rules may be passed, amended or repealed by a condo board but owners have the right to provide feedback and input.

-Boards that change rules must provide a notice to owners and include:
+Condo boards must provide a notice to owners to change the rules and include:

 • The date the board is suggesting the rule become effective

-Rules are automatically adopted unless owners representing a majority of voting units vote against them.
+Rules are automatically adopted after 30 days of this notice being delivered, unless owners requisition an owners’ meeting to discuss the proposed change, a meeting is held where quorum requirements are met and a majority of owners present at the meeting vote against the change as stated in section 53 of the Condo Act.
 Owners can requisition a meeting about rules anytime and boards must hold that meeting and call a vote within 35 days of the requisition.

 Here is more information on how to request an owners’ meeting.